How much screen time do your kids get each day?

 The impact of cyberbullying can be severe.
 Research shows that children who experience cyberbullying are twice as likely to attempt suicide as non-bullied peers.
 20% of teens and tweens who are cyberbullied consider suicide, while 10% actually attempt it.
 The result is approximately 4,500 teen suicide deaths per year.

 Research has shown that peer pressure is a significant driving force behind teen social media addiction.
-Once online, peer pressure continues to influence kids from social media platforms, where unrealistic views of other people’s lives lead to comparisons, unrealistic expectations, insecurities, and increased mental health issues.
+Once online, peer pressure continues to influence kids on social media platforms, where filtered and curated views of other people’s lives lead to comparisons, unrealistic expectations, insecurities, and increased mental health issues.

-Declining teen mental health has been linked to increases in substance use, deaths from overdoses, and suicide.
+Declining teen mental health has been linked to increases in substance use as well as deaths from overdoses and suicide.

 Social Media Rewards Risky Behavior